 The journal accepts contributions from a broad range of research fields, such as historical ecology, political ecology, rural development, landscape ecology, palaeo-ecology, archaeology, anthropology, sociology, history, agriculture, forestry and geography.

-We also invite proposed special issues and guest editors to publish a themed collection of articles within the journal.
-Should you have a suggested theme, conference proceedings, or existing collection of research output then please get in touch and we can discuss the options available.
-Themes can have a wide or narrow focus, so long as they fit with the scope of the journal.
+Proposals for themed collections of articles (special issues) are also very welcome.
+Should you have a suggested theme, conference proceedings, or existing collection of research output, then please get in touch.
+Themes can have a wide or narrow focus, and an advantage with publishing themed collections with us is that they can include articles from different disciplines (using different writing styles) as long as they fit with the focus and scope of the journal.